JDAI-CV/fast-reid/docs/index.rst

-.. detectron2 documentation master file, created by sphinx-quickstart on Sat Sep 21 13:46:45 2019.
+.. fastreid documentation master file, created by sphinx-quickstart on Sat Sep 21 13:46:45 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to detectron2's documentation!
+Welcome to fastreid's documentation!
 ======================================

 .. toctree::